Aircloak/aircloak/air/docs/content/configuration.md

 #### Tips an tricks

-It is common to have multiple datasource definitions that are shared amongst a set of Insights Cloak instances.
+It is common to have multiple Insights Cloak instances sharing the same datasource definitions.
-Creating a copy of the datasource definition for each Insights Cloak instance complicates maintenance.
+Maintaining separate copies of the datasource definition for each Insights Cloak instance complicates maintenance, as you will have to update multiple copies of files if a datasource definition changes.
-Of a datasource definition changes you will have to ensure all copies are kept up to date.

-The recommended and common solution to this problem is to instead create a single copy of the datasource configuration files that you store in a shared folder.
-In the following example we will call it `data_sources_available`.
+The recommended, and common, solution to this problem is to create a single copy of the datasource configuration files and symlink these into the configuration folders of the individual Insights Cloak instances.

+Below follows an example of how this could be achieved in practise.

+Let's consider a scenario where we have a shared folder where we store all datasource definitions.
+It is called `data_sources_available`.
-For each Insights Cloak instance you then create a folder called `data_sources_enabled`, and create a symlink from this folder to the datasource definitions you want to enable for a particular Insights Cloak.
+In the configuration folder of each Insights Cloak instance we create a folder called `data_sources_enabled`.
+For each datasource we want to enable for a given Insights Cloak instance we create a symlink from the `data_sources_enabled` folder to the datasource definition stored in the `data_sources_available` folder.

-Let's take the following example showing the base file and folder structure on your file system for a setup with two datasources and two Insights Cloaks.
+If we have two Insights Cloak instances, the folder structure would look like this:

 ```
 $ tree configs